Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural

-where we set $s_n^2 = \sigma_n^2 + D_{\rm{n, model}}^2f^2$.
 The likelihood function here is assumed to be a Gaussian, where the variance is modelled as is common for the MCMC procedure, as a sum of a constant plus a multiple of the predicted data (i.e., as a combination of an absolute error and a relative error).
-While we might in the future try to directly include estimated observational errors and covariances in the data, here we instead adopt a black-box approach where we allow the NN and MCMC procedures to estimate on their own the total effective uncertainties and correlations, including also the effect of the uncertainty in the emulation.
-In particular, $f$ is a free parameter that gives the MCMC procedure the flexibility to do this, so we include it effectively as an additional model parameter.
+Here $f$ is a free parameter that gives the MCMC procedure some flexibility, so we include it effectively as an additional model parameter.
 We apply the procedure to obtain the posterior distribution for all the parameters (seven astrophysical parameters and $f$) and then marginalize over the extra parameter ($f$) to obtain the properly marginalized posterior distribution for the seven astrophysical parameters \citep{Hogg}.
 Here the index $n$ denotes various $z$-bins and $k$-bins, where the data $D_n$ is the mock observation of the 21-cm power spectrum and $D_{\rm{n, model}}$ is the predicted 21-cm power spectrum from the emulator.
 In this work we adopt an effective constant error of: